-    Portable hand wash basins typically have their own supply of water and some form of pressurization, whether it’s a pump or a gravity feed.
-Running water is a necessary component of handwashing as stagnant water is a breeding ground for bacteria.
+Portable hand wash basins typically have their own supply of water and some form of pressurization, whether a pump or a gravity feed.
+Running water is necessary for handwashing as stagnant water is a breeding ground for bacteria.

 Collapsible or Space Saving

-That’s unfortunate because there are plenty of camp sinks that pack down small, like the size of a cutting board, and are easy enough for one person to carry.
+That’s unfortunate because plenty of camping sinks pack small, like a cutting board, and are easy enough for one person to carry.
 Admittedly, packability seems to vary accordingly with durability and features.
 The more times you can fold your table, the less it will do and the fewer outings it can take before failing.

 If you’re not an angler, this probably isn’t something you’ve considered, but cleaning a fish is a dirty job and one that’s impossible to accomplish hygienically without a sink.
-You need to drain away blood, scales, and guts to prevent contamination of the meat.
-You’ll also require ample workspace that allows you to wield your knife without obstruction competently.
+You must drain blood, scales, and guts to prevent meat contamination.
+You’ll also require ample workspace that allows you to competently wield your knife without obstruction.

 How to Dispose of Your Camping Sinks Greywater

-You might be tempted to let your camp sink drain out on the ground; after all, it’s just soapy water with some food particles in it.
+Since it’s just soapy water with some food particles, you might be tempted to let your camp sink drain out on the ground.
 That doesn’t mean it’s harmless though, soap isn’t a natural product, and it’s not good for plants and animals to come into contact with it.